abhisheksoni2/DevOps-assessment/README.md

 * After sscanning image pushed to ECR.

 ## 6. Permission to given Account:
-* I provided the permission with required ecr policy to view the AWS ECR image
+* I provided the permission with required ecr policy to view the AWS ECR image.
-* AWS official support link [AWS DOCS LINKS](https://repost.aws/knowledge-center/secondary-account-access-ecr) for the diffrent account permission to ECR.
+* Follow the AWS official support link [AWS DOCS LINKS](https://repost.aws/knowledge-center/secondary-account-access-ecr) for the diffrent account permission to ECR.